hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/for-update.md

 ## Supported Databases

 The following table shows which databases do support the FOR UPDATE clause.
-The specific SQL syntax may vary, but not the functionality of it.
+The specific SQL syntax may vary from database to database, but not the functionality of it.

 | Database   | FOR UPDATE |
 | ---------- | :--------: |